Hans Butzer, AIA*

-*A reception will be held in Cafe Modern at 5:30 pm, the lecture begins at 6 pm, and the AIA Fort Worth Design Award announcements are at 6:45 pm.
+*A reception will be held in the Grand Lobby at 5:30 pm, the lecture begins at 6 pm, and award announcements are at 6:45 pm.

 The purpose for our architecture, as with the National Memorial, is always to offer a z-axis for one’s individual and social identity in time, and a sense of hope for our natural environment and community.
 BAU Butzer Architects and Urbanism